Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs

 We implemented the \Ours framework on nine datasets.
 The comparison with baseline models is summarized in Table \ref{tab:main_results_mse}.
 A more comprehensive list of results for metrics such as MAE can be found in Appendix Table \ref{tab:main_results_mae}.
 Key observations are as follows:

-(1) \textbf{Limitations of Traditional Methods and LLM Baselines.} Traditional deep learning-based forecasting models, such as PatchTST, DLinear, and iTransformer, achieve reasonable performance but are limited by their one-step "fast thinking" paradigm, which struggles with complex temporal dependencies and high-level reasoning.
+(1) \textbf{Limitations of Classical Methods and LLM Baselines.} Traditional deep learning-based forecasting models, such as PatchTST, DLinear, and iTransformer, achieve reasonable performance but are limited by their one-step "fast thinking" paradigm, which primarily focuses on direct pattern fitting and struggles with complex temporal dependencies and high-level reasoning.
 LLM-based methods like TimeLLM perform better by leveraging the reasoning abilities of LLMs, especially for long-term and non-linear patterns.
-However, they still treat forecasting as a direct generation task without explicit step-by-step reasoning, leading to potentially inconsistent or logically flawed predictions.
-Moreover, their reliance on pre-trained knowledge with minimal task-specific adaptation limits their explainability in the forecasting process.
+However, they still treat forecasting as a direct generation task without explicit step-by-step reasoning, making their predictions potentially inconsistent or logically flawed when facing complex temporal variations.
+Moreover, their reliance on pre-trained knowledge with minimal task-specific adaptation further limits the explainability and controllability of the forecasting process.

-(2) \textbf{Performance Improvement and Advantage of \Ours.} Our proposed \Ours follows a two-stage optimization framework.
-In the first stage, CoT-guided SFT is performed using synthetic reasoning trajectories that explicitly encode time series characteristics and task constraints.
-This enables the model to learn structured output formats and basic reasoning logic.
-In the second stage, we further enhance the model’s reasoning capabilities through GRIP, a reinforcement learning framework with fine-grained reward mechanisms.
-These include logical consistency, temporal coherence, and multi-horizon accuracy, which serve as feedback signals to iteratively refine the model's reasoning paths.
-Experimental results show that this approach not only significantly improves overall forecasting performance but also enhances generalization under zero-shot and out-of-distribution settings.
+(2) \textbf{Performance Improvement and Benefits of \Ours.} Our proposed \Ours follows a two-stage optimization framework.
+In the first stage, CoT-guided SFT enables the model to learn structured output formats and basic reasoning logic.
+In the second stage, we further enhance the model’s reasoning capabilities through GRIP with fine-grained reward mechanisms.
+These include logical consistency, temporal coherence, and multi-horizon accuracy, which iteratively refine the model's reasoning paths.
+Experimental results show this approach not only improves forecasting performance but also enhances generalization under zero-shot and out-of-distribution settings.